ewnd9/workout-cli/README.md

 # workout-cli

-Interval reminder to distract from laptop
+Remind you to distract from laptop from time to time

+:warning: You need to `$ workout --restart` after reboot anyway due to strange bug with invisible notifications

 ## Install